yanweiw/robot_kinematics/README.md

 This package generates a class-structure of the kinematic chain of any robot arm given its DH (Denavit-Hartenberg) parameters.
 With this structure you can compute the following:
 - Forward Kinematics; i.e. compute end-effector pose (position + orientation) given joint positions
 - Compute Jacobian; i.e. compute the geometric Jacobian of the current joint configuration
-- Inverse Kinematics; i.e. compute joint positions for a desired end-effector pose using Pseudo-Inv.+Nullspace or DLS?
+- Inverse Kinematics; i.e. compute joint positions for a desired end-effector pose using Pseudo-Inv.
+(SVD w/DLS)

 The class is implemented in both `c++` and `python`, can be used in real-time.
 We provide usage examples with:
  * a 7-DOF Kuka LWR-4+